 Point-of-sale (POS) inventory systems are software tools used by retailers and restaurants to process customer sales and track product or ingredient stock levels.
 The best POS inventory software includes tools for tracking stock levels in real time across multiple locations, analyzing and providing reports on inventory data, performing inventory counts, and integrating with a wide array of third-party software—all under $100 per month.

 After reviewing the top POS inventory software on the market, we narrowed it down to the following six contenders

 - Lightspeed Retail: Best overall POS for inventory management

 - IT Retail: Best for grocers and markets

 - Square: Best free inventory management for new and small businesses

-- KORONA: Best for specialty and high-risk retailers like vape shops
+- KORONA POS: Best for specialty and high-risk retailers like vape shops

 Monthly Software Fee